 Tell us your "Child Support or Family Law Situation" and you will receive a response from a Child Support America Team Member.
 Be sure to write a detailed story.
 You can also read and comment to other posts below.

-Important note: After you submit your comments, be sure to put a check mark in the boxes on the thank you page at the bottom, and enter your email address.
-This will ensure that you receive a response after we review your submission.
-Thanks....
+Important note: After you submit your comments, be sure to put a check mark in the boxes where indicated and enter your email address.
+This will ensure that you receive a response after we review your question.

 Click below to read questions & comments from other visitors to this page

 The PA DPW is making me repay them all of the $50 child support pass through I had ever received from them.
 I have a valid child support order but the …

 What can I do if the Custodial Parent collected child support for 2 months while child was not living with her?
 I am in PA.